UKnowWhoIm/django-test-action/README.md

 Path of the file containing the dependancies, default is requirements.txt

 #### `env-file`
-Path of the the file containoing additional environment variables.
+Path of the the file containing additional environment variables.

 `SECRET_KEY`, `DEBUG` and `DATABASES` are manually set, if your django app depends on any other environment variable, set them in this file or set them like this
 ```